umd-lhcb/gbtx_brds_doc/README.md

 ```
 note that prior to the build, LaTeX package dependencies need to be installed.

-If it's your first time to build this project, please create a `build`
-directory under the project root.

 ## Configuration files
 Below we list usage of some of the configuration files.